 - 1. Aims: PSHE (Personal, Social, Health and Economic) education is an important part of the curriculum at WHIS.
 We want to help pupils develop the skills and knowledge to understand their own health, the part they play in a global society, and to understand themselves better as young people and as lifelong learners.
-This policy should be read alongside the Sex and Relationships Education (SRE) Policy.

 - 2. Key Aspects of Learning: Each of the following is delivered at an age appropriate level:

 - 1. Sex and relationship education

 - 2. Staying safe, including e-safety

 - 3. Healthy lifestyle choices

 - 4. Study skills

 - 5. First aid training

 - 6. Mindfulness training

 - 7. Understanding Fundamental British Values, including legislative and executive power, and their institutions

 - 8. Understanding basic personal economics

 - 9. Careers guidance and college or university application support